openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

   rights on Transifex in order to function.
 Admin rights give access to private/sensitive information as well as the ability to permanently delete translation and configuration files.
-At some point, the login to the edx-transifex-bot user was lost, and without access to the scripts that the bot uses to function, this edx-transifex-bot is a security issue we cannot control or debug.
+At some point, the login to the edx-transifex-bot user was lost, and without access to infrastructure that the bot uses to function, this edx-transifex-bot is a security issue most of the Open edX community cannot control or debug.
 * edx-transifex-bot is a black box for most of the community: the code for the edx-transifex-bot is in the `ecommerce-scripts`_ repository but it is impossible for most of the community to observe the work it is doing, or whether it is doing it correctly.
+In addition, there is no documentation for these important scripts.
 * The translations for the Open edX Maple Release were never uploaded to Transifex, because the automation handled by the edx-transifex-bot never uploaded it.
-* The underlying library and Transifex API (V2) are being deprecated.
-This has led to inconsistent behavior by our tooling when we try to automatically manage translations.
+* The underlying transifex-client library and Transifex API (V2) are being deprecated on November 30th, 2022.
+Prior to removing the transifex-client as a dependency, this led to inconsistent behavior by our tooling when we try to automatically manage translations.
 See `this pull request`_ for more details.
 * We have a complex process for managing translations for the named releases.
-As a result, the black box nature of the edx-transifex-bot and the deprecation of the underlying tooling, this has become more laborious to keep running.
+As a result, the black box nature of the edx-transifex-bot and the unclear state of the underlying tooling, this has become more laborious to keep running.
 Especially because there are few people with Admin rights to Transifex and knowledge of the Transifex API;
   this could become a recurring problem with each Open edX release.